Sharya-wolf/Capstone_2/README.md

 A Python capstone incorporating a data analyst scenario comparing sales of two territories.

 # Author
-Sha’Rya Weaver
+Shaâ€™Rya Weaver
 Data Analyst

 # Description:
 I was given the task of comparing sales in two cross-region territories assigned to me for the EmporiUm.
 I will be doing a full analysis check using Jupyter Notebook as the main source of my work to be done at.
 Although for my coding, it will be done in Python formatting and code.
 I will be using different functions and tools to complete this project.
 I will include two charts showing the results of two specific questions.
 There will be a demo video at the end explaining my work.
 Each day, my work will be committed here to my git hub daily.

 # Territory 1
-State – Florida
+State â€“ Florida
-Territory Manager – Lana llana
+Territory Manager â€“ Lana llana
-Region – South
+Region â€“ South

 # Territory 2
-State – Connecticut
+State â€“ Connecticut
-Territory Manager – Ellen Lemon
+Territory Manager â€“ Ellen Lemon
-Region – East
+Region â€“ East